 In 1997, OAPSA was amended to require mandatory abuse reporting for administrators and employees of facilities.
-The law and regulations require that an employee or an administrator of a facility that suspects abuse must immediately report the abuse to their local AAA by calling (717)265-7887.
+The law and regulations require that an employee or an administrator of a facility who suspects abuse must immediately report the abuse to their local AAA by calling (717) 265-7887.

-As noted in the chart below, mandatory abuse reports decreased during 2019-20 and 2020-21, the two fiscal years coinciding with the COVID-19 pandemic, but again increased during 2022-23.
-Mandatory abuse reporting data collected during this fiscal year may include duplicate reports due to the statutory requirement to report to both the Departments of Aging and Human Services.
+As noted in the chart below, mandatory abuse reports decreased during 2019-20 and 2020-21, the two fiscal years coinciding with the COVID-19 pandemic, but again increased during 2021-22 and 2022-23.
+In 2023-24, mandatory abuse reports have decreased.
+Mandatory abuse reporting data collected during this fiscal year may include duplicate reports due to the statutory requirement to report to both PDA and the Department of Human Services.